mighty-gerbils/gerbil-ethereum/README.md

 ### Copyright and License

 Copyright 2020 Mutual Knowledge Systems, Inc. All rights reserved.
-Glow is distributed under the Apache License, version 2.0.
+Gerbil-Ethereum is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).

 ### What does Gerbil Ethereum do?